-My journey to finding my voice as a social justice educator who loves to Push The Edge.
+How did I find my voice as a social justice educator who loves to Push The Edge?

 - How can we make a difference & stay true to ourselves?

 - How can we navigate our self doubts?

 - Why we need to stand up for student voice

 - What are the challenges for us as school leaders?

 - How can we stay passionate?

 - Why does changing the world at a local level matter?

 - My ‘Not To Be Missed’ social-justice related books